szabgab/slider-py/README.md

 Free Paragraph text.

-HTML Links: <a href="https://code-maven.com/slides/">slides</a> that will be used as links anywhere except in verbatim text
+HTML Links: [slides](https://code-maven.com/slides/) that will be used as links anywhere except in verbatim text

 ![Title](path/to/file.py)    # include external file
 ![](path/to/file.py)         # include external file use filename as title